dejanstojanovic/jQuery-GoogleMaps/README.md

 ###What can I do with it
 The main purpose of this plugin is to enable easy adding locatins and polygons to a GoogleMap, easy saving of map state and easy loading saved map state with locations again.
 It runs in two modes:
 * Editor mode - Allows you to add locations to a map, move them, delete, edit and organize however you want.
 It is useful for backend applications where you need to organize your locations easily and easily save your work.
+The map stage is saved in JSON format and can be easily reused after saving.
 * Viewer mode - This mode designed is for frontend use.
 It alows you to load and display previously saved work from editor mode of plugin.

 ![ScreenShot](http://dejanstojanovic.net/media/114933/map-style.gif)